SabiMantock/decode_morse_code/README.md

 ## ⭐️ Show your support <a name="support"></a>

+> Write a message to encourage readers to support your project

-If you like this project by giving it a ⭐ on github
+If you like this project add ⭐ to the github

 <p align="right">(<a href="#readme-top">back to top</a>)</p>